F-1 Regulations and Requirements

 Students who receive an academic difficulty RCL must resume a full course of study in the next available semester in order to maintain status.

-The CIP may authorize a medical RCL due to a temporary medical condition with an appropriate doctor's letter recommending the RCL for medical reasons.
-Students must receive prior approval from the CIP for the medical RCL.
-To submit a medical RCL, F-1 and J-1 students must meet with the DSO/RO from the CIP.
+The GEO may authorize a medical RCL due to a temporary medical condition with an appropriate doctor's letter recommending the RCL for medical reasons.
+Students must receive prior approval from the GEO for the medical RCL.
+To submit a medical RCL, F-1 and J-1 students must meet with the DSO/RO from the GEO.

 Requirements of Medical RCL: